 STEP 1: Prepare

 Before using CUTEK® oil, ensure the wood to be coated is clean, non-greasy and dry (moisture content must be less than 17%).
 You must appropriately prepare your timber BEFORE applying CUTEK® oil.
+It is also very important that the surface of the wood is free from chemical residues and is not exposed to environmental contaminants such as dusts while CUTEK® oil is drying.

 If you have… NEW TIMBER: